jyotipawar/VideoGameRESTAPI/ReadMe.md

 Below are required tools to run this solution

 	- Visual Studio 2019

 	- Postman or alternatively use swagger in a browser.

 Download the project and run in visual studio 2019.

-I have included VideoGame API Test Cases excel file covering some scenarios.
+I have included VideoGame API Test Cases excel file covering some of the scenarios.

 Refer below demos on how to use Postman and Swagger to access endpoints